clouditor/clouditor/README.md

 ./run-engine-with-ui.sh --discovery-provider=csaf --discovery-csaf-domain=clouditor.io
 ```

-The domain `clouditor.io` can be replace with your actual domain.
+The domain `clouditor.io` can be replaced with your actual domain.

 ## Build